 I make every effort to be available to students to enhance their learning experience; however, I do abide by my scheduled office hours when it comes to seeing students outside of class.
 You are welcome to e-mail me or approach me during breaks if you need to set up an appointment outside of my scheduled hours.
-Because I also have a chiropractic practice, pursue scholarly activities and live a considerable distance from campus, I will do everything within my power within reason to be available for my students.
+Because I also have a chiropractic practice, pursue scholarly activities, and participate in clubs and committees on campus, I will do everything within my power and within reason to be available for my students.